Workflow

 Why the generalist is getting commoditized

 The reach baseline that let a generalist get by is gone.
-Metricool’s 2026 Social Media Study, built on 39,762,999 posts, recorded a 35% year-over-year drop in Reels reach, and Buffer’s 2026 State of Social Media Engagement report, built on 52 million posts across ten platforms, recorded a 24% drop in median engagement.
+Both Reels reach and median engagement have fallen year-over-year across the major platforms.
 When results are harder to come by, clients stop paying for generic effort and start paying for someone who already knows what works in their world.

 That is the whole case for niching down.
 A generalist proposal starts from zero every time and competes on price, because nothing distinguishes it from the next one.
 A specialist proposal starts with proof: a portfolio in the vertical, authority content about it, and an opening insight drawn from having studied what actually performs there.
 Specialization does not narrow the opportunity; in a tighter market it is the thing that makes a freelancer worth a premium instead of a commodity.